-- COVID-19 related actions continued for the seventh month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to near normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
+- COVID-19 related actions continued for the eighth month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
 This is due to a recent outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
 The extent of the continuing delay is being evaluated.
-Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed five months to January 2021, and the first trainset to be delivered to Caltrain delayed six weeks to the end of April 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 continues to be on hold since key Stadler and sub-supplier personnel cannot travel to the United States.
-The current delay in testing is estimated at one day for each day of COVID-19 travel restrictions.
-Workarounds have allowed some progress in this area. - Stadler has material for about three trainsets, but the disrupted supply chain will likely create shortages and production delays. - Final Design Reviews remain to be completed for three systems.
+Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed five months to January 2021, and the first trainset to be delivered to Caltrain delayed 3.5 months to the end of June 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 is progressing slowly due to COVID-19 travel restrictions.
+Workarounds, including Stadler obtaining emergency visas, have allowed progress in this area.
+Type testing is scheduled to begin in mid-November. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
+This will delay delivery of trainsets.
+The extent of the delay is being evaluated by Stadler. - Final Design Reviews remain to be completed for three systems.
 These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
-Completion is scheduled for November 2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 49 car shells have been shipped from Stadler Switzerland, with 43 onsite in Stadler's Salt Lake City facility (six in transit).
+Completion is scheduled for November 2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 52 car shells have been shipped from Stadler Switzerland, with 43 onsite in Stadler's Salt Lake City facility (eight in transit and one returned for minor repair).